Luming-L/CEG/README.md

 # Introduction
-Evolutionary BiologyThe supermatrix method concatenates sequences from multiple genes into a data supermatrix for phylogenetic analysis
+In evolutionary biology, the supermatrix method concatenates sequences from multiple genes into a data supermatrix for phylogenetic analysis
 # Requirements
  - Python 3
  - Bio